risi-kondor/GElib/python/docs/source/intro.rst

 GElib is easiest to install with ``pip``:

 #.
-Download the `cnine <https://github.com/risi-kondor/cnine>`_  library.
+Download the `cnine <https://github.com/risi-kondor/cnine>`_  library
-   cnine does not need to be separately installed on your system, but the cnine source files are required for the GElib intallation process itself.
+   and install it on your system
 #.
 Download `GElib <https://github.com/risi-kondor/GElib>`_.
    By default, it is assumed that cnine and GElib are downloaded to the same directory (e.g., ``Downloads``).